ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ### HP Omnibook 600

 Later omnibook, does not use AAs.
 Dead battery.
+No PSU

 $125 + shipping

 ### HP Omnibook 800

 Later omnibook, does not use AAs.
 Dead battery.
-Left function key came loose from the board when it was shipped to me.
-Looks like an easy repair with epoxy, but I haven't attempted it yet.
+PSU included.
+Fn key has seperated from keyboard.
+Is included.
+Could probaly be repaired easilly.

 $125 + shipping

+### Accessories

+I have

 ## HP 200 LX